tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio_Revised.md

   ![single-coroutine-error](Images/single-coroutine-error.png)

-* Multiple coroutines can be run in sequence by merely calling the await expression on multiple functions.
+* Multiple coroutines can be run in sequence by merely calling the await expression on multiple async defined functions.
 In this case, the `say_after` waits 1 second before printing the string "One" and then waits another 2 seconds before printing the string "Two".

   ![multiple-coroutines-in-sequence](Images/multiple-coroutines-in-sequence.png)